Immigrants from Dominican Republic Social Profile

 What is Immigrants from Dominican Republic average family size in the United States?

-Immigrants from Dominican Republic average family size in the United States is 3.41, which is fair, ranking it 50th out of 347 demographic groups.
+Immigrants from Dominican Republic average family size in the United States is 3.35, which is exceptional, ranking it 56th out of 347 demographic groups.

 What is Immigrants from Dominican Republic percentage of single father households in the United States?

-Immigrants from Dominican Republic percentage of single father households in the United States is 2.6%, which is good, ranking it 268th out of 347 demographic groups.
+Immigrants from Dominican Republic percentage of single father households in the United States is 2.6%, which is tragic, ranking it 275th out of 347 demographic groups.

 What is Immigrants from Dominican Republic percentage of single mother households in the United States?